USS Kentucky (BB-6): Design

-The ship's waterline armor belt was 5–16.5 in thick.
+The ship's waterline armor belt was 5.0–16.5 in thick.
 Her main gun turrets were protected by 15–17 in of armor, while the secondary turrets had 6–11 in of armor.
-The barbettes were 12.5–15 in thick, and the conning tower had 10 in of armor.
+The barbettes were 12.5–15.0 in thick, and the conning tower had 10 in of armor.
 The ship's armor was made of harveyized steel.

 Construction

 Kentucky was authorized on 2 March 1895.
 The contract for her construction was awarded on 2 January 1896, and her keel was laid down on 30 June 1896 by Newport News Shipbuilding & Dry Dock Company in Virginia.
 The total cost was $4,998,119.43.
 In preparation for the Kentuckys christening, the Navy asked Kentucky Governor William O'Connell Bradley to select a member of his family to perform the ceremony.
-Bradley chose his daughter, Christine, who was attending school in Washington, D.C.
-The Bradleys were a family of teetotalers, so Governor Bradley sent a bottle of water from Lincoln Spring in Hodgenville, Kentucky, for Christine to use during the ceremony.
+Bradley chose his daughter, Christine, who was attending school in Washington, DC, The Bradleys were a family of teetotalers, so Governor Bradley sent a bottle of water from Lincoln Spring in Hodgenville, Kentucky, for Christine to use during the ceremony.
 Kentucky was christened on 24 March 1898, the same day as her sister ship, Kearsarge.
 Soon after Miss Bradley broke the bottle of water over the Kentuckys bow, a delegation from the Women's Christian Temperance Union, led by Frances Beauchamp, presented the governor's daughter with a gift of a silver tray, a water pitcher, and two goblets.
 The inscription read, "Kentucky Christian Temperance Union to Miss Christine Bradley, as a tribute to her loyalty to conviction in the christening of the Battleship Kentucky with water.
 March 10, 1898."
 Kentucky was commissioned on 15 May 1900, under the command of Captain Colby Mitchell Chester.